Talya-Perets/MeshtasticSimulator/README.md

 # Network Flooding Simulator

-A Python-based network simulation implementing smart flooding and adaptive routing table algorithms.
+A Python-based network simulation implementing and comparing flooding algorithms with knowledge tree-based intelligent routing for Meshtastic network message propagation.

 ## Project Objective

-This project simulates and compares two network routing algorithms: an enhanced flooding algorithm and an adaptive routing tables system.
-The simulation demonstrates how nodes can intelligently forward messages while learning optimal network paths through message observation.
+This project simulates Meshtastic-style mesh network communication, implementing and comparing two network routing algorithms: a pure flooding algorithm and an intelligent tree-based routing system.
+The simulation demonstrates how nodes can learn network topology through message observation and make smart routing decisions using knowledge trees to optimize message propagation in mesh networks.

 ## Installation and Setup